Alfredov96/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+ a programming interface for HTML and XML documents.

 2. What is an event?

+when your javascript is given an instruction to do something when called.

 3. What is an event listener?

+when you specify something in your javascript to do something when a certain key is called. like a 'click'

 4. Why would we convert a NodeList into an Array?

+so that we can extact the data from that node list.

 5. What is a component?

+a small, potentially re-usable set of logic, behaviors and interface elements.

 ### Git Set up